Celtic music

-Celtic music is a broad grouping of music genres that evolved out of the folk music traditions of the Celtic people of Northwestern Europe.
+Celtic music is a broad grouping of music genres that evolved out of the folk music traditions of the Celtic people of Northwestern Europe (the modern Celtic nations).
 It refers to both orally-transmitted traditional music and recorded music and the styles vary considerably to include everything from traditional music to a wide range of hybrids.

 Description and definition

 Celtic music means two things mainly.
 First, it is the music of the people that identify themselves as Celts.
 Secondly, it refers to whatever qualities may be unique to the music of the Celtic nations.
 Many notable Celtic musicians such as Alan Stivell and Paddy Moloney claim that the different Celtic music genres have a lot in common.

-These following melodic practices may be used widely across the different variants of Celtic Music:

-It is common for the melodic line to move up and down the primary chords in many Celtic songs.
-There are a number of possible reasons for this:

-Melodic variation can be easily introduced.
-Melodic variation is widely used in Celtic music, especially by the pipes and harp.

-It is easier to anticipate the direction that the melody will take, so that harmony either composed or improvised can be introduced: clichéd cadences that are essential for impromptu harmony are also more easily formed.

-The relatively wider tonal intervals in some songs make it possible for stress accents within the poetic line to be more in keeping with the local Celtic accent.